Letter from the Secretary at War to the Governor of Rhode Island

 Sir,

-An armed vessel of one of the powers engaged in the present War captures a Ship of another lying on the Bay of Delaware, and consequently under the protection of the United States.
-Both duty and honor requires that the Government should cause the captor, &c. those which this Minister residing here of the power whose vessel committed the aggression have readily undertaken to have done.
+An armed vessel of one of the powers engaged in the present War captures a Ship of another lying in the Bay of Delaware, and consequently under the protection of the United States.
+Both duty and honor required that the Government should cause the capture[r] to restore which the Minister residing here of the power whose vessel committed the aggression has very readily undertaken to have done.

-But as this remedy may not be adequate to every case, and especially to distant ones, some other is to be resorted to of more universal application.
+But as this remedy may not be adapted to every case and especially to distant ones, some other is to be resorted to of more universal application.

 Type